leath-dub/pkg/README.md

 # PKG
-A terrible package manager/bootstrapper written in go.
+A package manager/bootstrapper written in go.

 This is barely a package manager, it uses github api and only supports a very limited number of packages(more limited than you expect).